Disclosure. This post is a review of an ebook I was sent for free. All opinions are my own.

-I have received a free e-copy of the book Lost in Vegas by Ian Jones to review.
-To find out more about the author, you may see his facebook page.
+I have received a free e-copy of the book My Gypsy War Diary by Shawn D Brink to review.
+You may find out more about the author on his website.

 Here is the book blurb.